C.J. and Renee Bergmen have been married for fifteen years. They have two children: Keane and August.

-> As a bi-vocational missionary, Georgia counts in part on monthly gifts from friends & family to help sustain her ministry here.
+As a bi-vocational missionary, Kevin counts in part on monthly gifts from friends & family to help sustain his ministry here.
 If you would like to give monthly or a one-time gift, please Click Here.
 Thank you so much for serving our church in this way.

-> Soma has been a key resource and support for Citizens Church since its beginning.
+Soma has been a key resource and support for Citizens Church since its beginning.
 Soma is a family of churches making disciples, strengthening one another and planting churches of missional communities toward gospel saturation.

 Soma provides on-going support through finances.
 They also provide a church planting coach for C.J. who regularly meets with him for accountability and training.
 Citizens is also part of a strong area cohort of churches that includes 3 other Soma churches in Portland Oregon.

 Soma is committed to helping Citizens become a strong, healthy, self-sustaining church in San Francisco for the long haul.
 Check out the Soma Family of Churches here.

 Before merging with Citizens, King's Cross had been a member of the Sojourn Network since January 2015.
 Sojourn Network is a church planting network committed to helping pastors plant, grow, and multiply healthy churches.

 When Dave Ainsworth joined Citizens in 2017, CJ enthusiastically supported partnership with the Sojourn Network.
 It is theologically-robust, relationally-driven, and rich with experience in planting healthy churches in creative urban contexts like San Francisco.